dmx-systems/dmx-documentation/docs/devel.rst

 Implementing the service
 ------------------------

 After defining the plugin's service interface you must implement the actual service methods.
-Implementation takes place in the plugin main file.
+Implementation takes place in the Java plugin main file.

 The plugin main class must declare that it implements the plugin's service interface.
 (So you need to import the service interface.)
 Each service method implementation must be ``public``.
 Annotate each service method implementation with ``@Override``.